docs/version-identifier/code-description.md

 Free/Pro/Team{% endif %}.
 ```

 At the beginning of this text, at the start of the file, the `tagSetID`, `versionDescription` and `currentTagSpan` arrays are all empty: we haven't found any versioning yet.
-We then process the first tag: `ifversion`.
-We:
+We start processing the first version tag.
+For each tag we encounter we:
 - Increment the tag counter to create a unique ID for the tag.
 The ID is 1 for the first tag in the file.
+- Work out the start and end positions of the tag (i.e. the position of `{` and `}`).
+- Detect whether we've reached or gone past the cursor position.

+The first tag is an `ifversion`.
+For each `ifversion` tag we encounter we:
 - Increment `nestingLevel` from -1 to 0 (indicating an un-nested tag set).
 - Assign the tag counter value to `tagSetID[nestingLevel]` to record the tag set for this tag.

-- Work out the start and end positions of the tag (i.e. the position of `{` and `}`).
+If the cursor position is before the end of this, the first tag in the file, then the text at that point is unversioned.
+If we haven't yet reached the cursor position, we:
+- Assign the tag counter value to `currentTagSpan[nestingLevel]` to store the ID of the tag span we're currently processing.
+If the cursor is within this tag span, this value will remain in this array element at the end of parsing, telling us which tag span(s) affect the text at the cursor position.
+- Collect the version details (e.g. "ghes") to use for the version description message.
+If the cursor is within this tag span then we'll use this string as one of the versions applied to the text.
+If the cursor is within an `else` tag span of the same tag set, we'll negate this version ("NOT ghes") in the message we display.

 We can now call a function to add a new element in the `versionTags` array.
 The object that makes up this new element contains:
-- The unique ID of the tag (1).
+- The unique ID of the tag (which, for this first tag, is 1).
-- The tag set number that identifies the tag set the tag belongs to (1).
+- The tag set number that identifies the tag set the tag belongs to (also 1).
 - The start position of the tag.
 - The end position of the tag.

-If the cursor position is before the end of this, the first tag in the file, then the text at that point is unversioned.
-If the cursor position is after the `}` of this tag, we assign the version "ghes" to `versionDescription[0]`, and we assign the ID of the tag to `currentTagSpan[0]`.

 Then we process the next tag (`endif`), going through the same process and creating a `versionTags` element for this tag, which has the ID 2 and the tag set number 1 (i.e. it's in the tag set of the `ifversion` tag with ID 1).
 If the cursor position is before the end of this tag (i.e. it's somewhere in "this is versioned for ghes"), then the versioning at the cursor point is "ghes".
 We can now stop assigning anything to the `currentTagSpan` and `versionDescription` arrays as we proceed through the rest of the file, because we now have enough information to work out which tag set(s) to highlight for the cursor position, and none of the version tags after this point will affect the text at the cursor position.
 When the parsing phase completes, with the cursor within the first `ifversion` tag span in the Markdown shown above, `versionDescription` will contain one element, with the value "ghes", and `currentTagSpan` will contain one element with the value 1.

-If the cursor position is after the end of the `endif` tag, we do three things:
+If the cursor position is after the end of the `endif` tag, we use the `pop()` method on each of three arrays to delete the last element of the array:
-- We use `versionDescription.pop()` to delete the last element of the `versionDescription` array (in this case `versionDescription[0]` which contains "ghes"), because this description no longer applies to the text at the cursor position.
+- `versionDescription` - in this case we delete `versionDescription[0]` which contains "ghes".
+We delete this because this description no longer applies to the text at the cursor position.
 If the `endif` tag had been part of a nested tag set at this point we'd delete `versionDescription[1]` which would return us to the un-nested versioning: "ghes".
 By deleting `versionDescription[0]` we have an empty `versionDescription` array again, which indicates we're back in unversioned text again, with no versioning message to display.
+- `elsedVersions` - we collected versions here to use for an `else` tag span if we encountered one.
+Now that we're leaving this tag set we no longer need these versions, so we delete them.
-- We delete the last element of the `currentTagSpan` array (in this case `currentTagSpan[0]` which contains the ID of the tag previous to `endif`, in this case the `ifversion` tag).
+-`currentTagSpan` - in this case we delete `currentTagSpan[0]` which contains the ID of the tag previous to `endif`, in this case the `ifversion` tag.
+We know the cursor isn't in that tag span, or any span in the tag set we're leaving, so we need to delete this element of the array.
 If the `endif` tag had been part of a nested tag set at this point we'd delete `currentTagSpan[1]` which would leave `currentTagSpan` containing the ID of the parent span in which the nested tag set we've just left was contained.
 By deleting `currentTagSpan[0]` we have an empty `currentTagSpan` array again, which indicates we're back in unversioned text again, with no tags to highlight.

-- Decrement `nestingLevel` from 0 back to -1, indicating that we're no longer in versioned text.
+Finally, for all `endif` tags, we decrement `nestingLevel` from 0 back to -1, indicating that we're no longer in versioned text.

 Now let's say the cursor position is somewhere within "Free/Pro/Team" in the above extract.

 After processing the first `endif` tag we move on to the second `ifversion` tag.
 We now:
 - Increment the tag counter to 3.
 This is the unique ID for this, the third tag in the file.
+- Get the start and end positions of the tag (i.e. the position of `{` and `}`).
 - Increment `nestingLevel` from -1 to 0.
 - Assign the tag counter value to `tagSetID[nestingLevel]`.
-- Get the start and end positions of the tag (i.e. the position of `{` and `}`).
+- Assign the tag counter value to `currentTagSpan[nestingLevel]`.
 - Create a new element in the `versionTags` array, containing the unique ID, the tag set number, and the start and end positions of the tag.
 - Check whether the cursor position is after the end position of the tag.
 It is, so we:
 - Assign the version "ghec" to `versionDescription[nestingLevel]`.